mingliecon/GL_PMC/README.md

 ---

-## 1. Introduction of the project
+## 1. Introduction
-we could add a description of the project, such as the abstract of the paper here ???
+This repository provides the replication codes for Gao and Li, *“Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects.”*

 ---